 E–Scooters Are Coming

-Electric scooters are making their way into Fayetteville this fall.
-Fayetteville city officials are preparing for the scooters’ arrival with the passage of Electric Motorized Scooter Act in the Arkansans State Legislature last month.
+Electric scooters are making their way into Fayetteville this fall!
+Our website has some info about scooter rules and etiquette, but first, here’s some quick background information: Fayetteville city officials prepared for the scooters’ arrival with the passage of Electric Motorized Scooter Act in the Arkansans State Legislature last month.
 Fayetteville City Council members approved a set of e-scooter regulations days before the passage of the new state law that requires municipalities to allow scooter companies to set up shop on public property.

 The language of the new state law—Electric Motorized Scooter Act or Act 1015—sets regulations for e-scooter users at the state level.
 The operation of an e-scooter shall not be operated by a person under the age of 16 or at a speed greater than fifteen miles per hour.
 The new state law establishes guidelines for how local authorities can establish standards and regulations for incoming fleets of e-scooters within the confinements of state law.